Fluffy Almond Flour Pancakes

 - Salt: for a little taste.

 - Eggs: these pancakes call for 2 eggs while many pancake recipes use 1 egg.
-The reason for this is because almond flour is gluten-free and needs more eggs to help it bind together.
+The reason for this is that almond flour is gluten-free and needs more eggs to help it bind together.

 - Almond milk: you can substitute any type of milk you like here.